rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *A Wizard of Earthsea*, Ursula K. Le Guin

+> "Do you think things always have an explanation?"
+>
+> "Yes.
+I believe that they do.
+But I think that with our human limitations we're not always able to understand the explanations.
+But you see, Meg, just because we don't understand doesn't mean that the explanation doesn't exist."

+- *A Wrinkle in Time*, Madeleine L'Engle

+> "Nobody suffers here," Charles intoned.
+"Nobody is ever unhappy."
+>
+> "But nobody's ever happy, either," Meg said earnestly.
+"Maybe if you aren't unhappy sometimes, you don't know how to be happy."

+- *A Wrinkle in Time*, Madeleine L'Engle

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.